How Common Is Atopic Dermatitis?

 - At least 80 percent of children with AD will outgrow their disease by the time they become teens or adults.1

-- AD tends to persistent into adulthood in males, those with severe symptoms, and those who develop the disease later.3
+- AD tends to persist into adulthood in males, those with severe symptoms, and those who develop the disease later.3

 - AD affects up to 20 percent of children in some low-income countries, especially in Latin America.2